Integrability and concentration of the truncated variation for the sample paths of fractional Brownian motions, diffusions and L\'{e}vy processes: Introduction

-In this paper we study the magnitude of the truncated variation for a broad class of stochastic processes, including Gaussian processes, among them fractional Brownian motions, and diffusions.
+In this paper, we study the magnitude of the truncated variation for a broad class of stochastic processes, including Gaussian processes, among them fractional Brownian motions, and diffusions.
 Further we also consider L\'{e}vy processes.
-Our main goal is to describe the tail behavior of $TV^c(X,S)$ assuming that $X$ satisfies some increment condition.
+Our main goal is to describe the tail behavior of $\TV^c(X,S)$ assuming that $X$ satisfies some increment condition.
 We use various techniques depending on the assumption we make.

-At the beginning we use the chaining concept, we assume that $X$ satisfies some exponential integrability condition on increments and deduce the exponential integrability of the truncated variation (e.g. diffiusions with bounded covariance and drift coefficients).
-The chaining approach was first used to study problems of sample boundedness of processes on the general index space \cite{Fer1,Fer2}.
-The method was developed to give the full description of classes of processes that are sample bounded, under certain integrability condition \cite{Bed1,Bed2,Bed3,Le-Ta,Tal1}, and the small ball probability \cite{Li}.
-For a comprehensive study where many analytical examples are given see \cite{Tal2}.
-In our study we need some modification of this idea, since we are interested in bounding the supremum of special sums of increments, not the supremum over increments itself.
-Therefore we have to invent a special random variable of exponential integrability that bounds the truncated variation.
+At the beginning, we use the chaining concept, we assume that $X$ satisfies some exponential integrability condition on increments and deduce the exponential integrability of the truncated variation (e.g., diffiusions with bounded covariance and drift coefficients).
+The chaining approach was first used to study problems of sample boundedness of processes on the general index space Fernique \cite{Fer1,Fer2}.
+The method was developed to give the full description of classes of processes that are sample bounded, under certain integrability condition Bednorz \cite{Bed1,Bed2}, Bednorz \cite{Bed3}, Ledoux and Talagrand \cite{Le-Ta}, Talagrand \cite{Tal1}, and the small ball probability Li and Shao \cite{Li}.
+For a comprehensive study where many analytical examples are given, see Talagrand \cite{Tal2}.
+In our study, we need some modification of this idea, since we are interested in bounding the supremum of special sums of increments, not the supremum over increments itself.
+Therefore, we have to invent a special random variable of exponential integrability that bounds the truncated variation.